matrixdex/dexweb/README.md

 pip install dexweb
 ```

-[Documentation](https://matrixdex.github.io/dexweb)is a dex.
+[Documentation](https://matrixdex.github.io/dexweb) is a dex.
 Meta we know!